 Do not place the STEVENS bicycle or parts of it into the car without securing them.
 Parts shifting around can endanger your safety.
-Whatever system you opt for, make sure it complies with the relevant safety standards of your country.
+Whatever system you opt for, make sure that it complies with the relevant safety standards of your country.

 Read the operating instructions of the bicycle carrier and observe the permissible payload and the recommended or prescribed maximum speed.
-Observe the required bearing load of the drawbar, if available.
+Observe, if necessary, the required bearing load of the coupling device.